atlregional/arc-activitysim/README.md

-# client_arc_abm
+# arc-activitysim
-ARC ABM update, including ActivitySim updates
+The standalone activitysim implementation for ARC travel demand model.